jamie2210/CI_MS3_RR/README.md

 ### Organisations
 - Only accessible as 'Admin' user, user redirected to home if not Admin
-- Edit or delete options for all organisations with defenisve modal for delete button
+- Edit or delete options for all organisations with defensive modal for delete button
-- User stories covered: 10, 12 & 13
+- User stories covered: 10, 12 & 13, 14

 ![Organisations](documentation/images/features/organisations.png)